JakeTurner616/JakeTurner616.github.io/_posts/2022-10-06-reboot-to-bios.md

 ---
 # reboot-to-bios

-A simple batch and bash file to act as a clone of ASROCK reboot to bios, but for non ASROCK motherboards.
+A simple batch / bash file to act as a clone of ASROCK reboot to UEFI, but for non ASROCK motherboards.

 # Usage (Windows):